LearnOnDemandSystems/docs/lod/lod-api/lod-api-lab-access-url.md

 ## Example Usage

-Imagine… You have a class within your system with an ID = 4449999 that already exists in Lab on Demand.
+Imagine… A user has a lab instance with an ID = 4449999.

 ```
 https://labondemand.com/api/v3/LabAccessUrl?LabInstanceId=4449999